ajahne/refactoring-references/src/pdf/README.md

 # Parsing the refactoring pdf
-This script parses the refactoring 2nd edition pdf and exports as text file.
+This script parses the refactoring 2nd edition pdf and exports it as text file.

 ## Getting started
 ```
 npm install
 ```

-after installed change into the refactoring directory
+After installation, change into the refactoring directory
 ```
 cd refactoring
 ```

-run the script
+Run the script
 ```
 node parse-refactoring.js
 ```